atom-morgan/atom-morgan.github.io/index.md

     view_all_url: portfolio
   - section_id: services
     type: section_grid
-    title: What We Do
+    title: What I Do
-    subtitle: An optional subtitle of the section
+    # subtitle: An optional subtitle of the section
     col_number: two
     is_numbered: true
     grid_items: